-The 1.7-mile Rainy Lake Recreation Trail opened in Voyageurs National Park in 2015, starting at the Rainy Lake Visitor Center and connecting with the International Falls Bike Trail at Highway 11 for another 10 miles.
+The 1.7-mile Rainy Lake Recreation Trail in Voyageurs National Park starts at the Rainy Lake Visitor Center and connects with the International Falls Bike Trail at Highway 11 for another 10 miles.
 After your hike, take a guided canoe or boat tour into this unique water-based park (summer only; reservations recommended).

 The Mesabi Trail is well established as a premier bicycling destination, but the 120-mile (and counting) paved trail is also open to people traveling on foot.
 Pick any of the 20+ access points along the trail, from Grand Rapids on the western end to Biwabik on the east, and take in the views of the many rock cuts and mine lakes along the way.

-Coming in at No. 20 on FitBit’s 2017 list, Minneapolis is a mecca for outdoor recreation.
-The Chain of Lakes—Calhoun, Harriet, Cedar and Lake of the Isles—are popular with locals and visitors alike, connected by more than 11 miles of paved walking/running and biking paths, and part of the larger Grand Rounds trail system that encompasses 51 miles of trails.
-Pick a lake and make a loop—the biggest, Calhoun, is a perfect 5K—then reward yourself with a snack from one of the great lakeside eateries.
+Coming in at No. 20 on FitBit’s list, Minneapolis is a mecca for outdoor recreation.
+The Chain of Lakes—Maka Ska, Harriet, Cedar, Brownie and Lake of the Isles—are popular with locals and visitors alike, connected by more than 11 miles of paved walking/running and biking paths, and part of the larger Grand Rounds trail system that encompasses 51 miles of trails.
+Pick a lake and make a loop—the biggest, Bde Maka Ska, is a perfect 5K—then reward yourself with a snack from one of the great lakeside eateries.